 What are some ways appraisers can generate new business and new leads, outside of AMCs?
 How do the top appraisers market themselves?
-We recently interviewed three industry leaders, who shared their marketing tips and techniques.
+We interviewed three leaders in the appraisal profession to find out.
+Plus, we surveyed our larger appraisal community for additional tips and insights.

 Britton Falkner, manager and chief appraiser at Joseph & Co.
 (Hoover, Alabama), acknowledges that it’s getting harder for appraisers to generate new business, largely because of the power that AMCs wield.
 Loan officers are sometimes reluctant to work with appraisers independently of an AMC, so appraisers have become more likely to offer their services to other professionals, such as attorneys and accountants, who might need an appraisal for purposes other than a home loan.